-If you do not already have Google Cloud Armor enabled in the Security Command Center, see the documentation for Security Command Center.
-Note that you see findings in Security Command Center only for projects that have Security Command Center enabled at the organization level.
+If you do not already have Google Cloud Armor enabled in Security Command Center, see Configuring Security Command Center.
+You see findings in Security Command Center only for projects that have Security Command Center enabled at the organization level.

 Allowed traffic consists of well-formed HTTP(S) requests that are destined to reach your backend services after a Google Cloud Armor security policy is enforced.

-This finding notifies you of a spike in allowed traffic on a per-backend-service basis.
+The Allowed Traffic Spike finding notifies you of a spike in allowed traffic on a per-backend-service basis.
 A finding is generated when there is a sudden increase in the allowed number of requests per second (RPS) compared to the normal volume observed in recent history.
-The RPS that constituted the spike and the RPS of the recent history are provided as a part of the finding.
+The RPS that constituted the spike and the RPS of the recent history are provided as part of the finding.

-Distributed denial of service (DDoS) attacks occur when attackers send large volumes of requests to overload a target service.
+Distributed denial-of-service (DDoS) attacks occur when attackers send large volumes of requests to overload a target service.
 Layer 7 DDoS attack traffic typically presents a spike in the number of requests per second.
-An allowed traffic spike finding can indicate that a potential layer 7 DDOS attack is underway.

-The values Long_Term_Allowed_RPS and Short_Term_Allowed_RPS are calculated by Google Cloud based on Google Cloud Armor historical information.
+Google Cloud calculates the values Long_Term_Allowed_RPS and Short_Term_Allowed_RPS based on Google Cloud Armor historical information.

-This finding notifies you that there is an increase in the ratio of traffic that is blocked by Google Cloud Armor because of a user-configured rule in a security policy.
+The Increasing Deny Ratio finding notifies you that there is an increase in the ratio of traffic that Google Cloud Armor blocks because of a user-configured rule in a security policy.
 Although the denial is expected and does not affect the backend service, this finding helps alert you to increases in unwanted and potentially malicious traffic targeting your applications.
-The RPS of the denied traffic and the total incoming traffic are provided as a part of the finding.
+The RPS of the denied traffic and the total incoming traffic are provided as part of the finding.

-The values Long_Term_Denied_RPS and Long_Term_Incoming_RPS are calculated by Google Cloud based on Google Cloud Armor historical information.
+Google Cloud calculates the values Long_Term_Denied_RPS and Long_Term_Incoming_RPS based on Google Cloud Armor historical information.